 Info

-Lou-Lou van Staaveren (1990, Aalsmeer) is a Dutch photographer based in Amsterdam.
+Lou-Lou van Staaveren (1990, Aalsmeer) is a Dutch photographer based in Amsterdam who is also the co-founder and editor of Pleasant Place, a publication about the art of gardening.

 Artist statement